ayush-7span/ECMAScript-features/README.md

 # ECMAScript Features or Cheatsheet

-> Click :star:if you like the project.
-Pull Request are highly appreciated.
-Follow me [@SudheerJonna](https://twitter.com/SudheerJonna) for technical updates.
+> Click star: if you like the project.
+Pull Requests are highly appreciated.

 ## How to run examples
 ```cmd